RockSat-X/RockSatX_2026_Electrical/README.md

 > Bullets marked with :small_red_triangle:
 > are to be checked off as :small_blue_diamond:
 > once we have verified our experiment implementation satisfies or doesn't conflict with it.
-> This should be done when minimal hardware changes to be made.
+> This should be done when minimal hardware changes are to be made.

 # Don't Track Junk Files.